learn-co-curriculum/dsc-sparkcontext/README.md

 ## `SparkContext()`

 In order to use Spark and its API we will need to use a **SparkContext**.
-SparkContext is how we are able to control what is happening in the Spark program from python.
+SparkContext is how we are able to control what is happening in the Spark program from Python.
 When we run any Spark application, a driver program starts, which has the main function and your SparkContext gets initiated here.
 The driver program then runs the operations inside the executors on worker nodes as shown above.

-SparkContext uses Py4J to create a bridge between python and java, the language spark is built with.
-Even though all the code we'll be executing is in python, java is the code being executed underneath the hood in a JavaSparkConext.
+SparkContext uses Py4J to create a bridge between Python and Java, the language spark is built with.
+Even though all the code we'll be executing is in Python, Java is the code being executed underneath the hood in a JavaSparkConext.
 You'll see in error messages that they will frequently contain errors related specifically to Java.

-*Py4j provides a bridge between python and Java.
+*Py4j provides a bridge between Python and Java.
 [Click here](https://www.py4j.org/) to see more details on this.
 Here is a visual representation of how SparkContext functions found in the [Apache documentation](https://cwiki.apache.org/confluence/display/SPARK/PySpark+Internals)*

 ![](./images/spark_context.png)